Lamborghini Aventador SVJ (2018 - 2022) review – old-school in the best possible way

 From the moment you turn the wheel into the corner the SVJ feels surprisingly agile, and it’s worth taking a moment to finesse your inputs at this point because driving the SVJ only requires small inputs most of the time.
 Traction out of the corners is equally impressive, but it’s the balance of the car that really makes it so enjoyable.
 If you’ve gone in too hot into a corner a small lift of the throttle has a surprisingly large influence on the trajectory of the car, without it feeling nervous.

-The limited run of 900 SVJs are priced at £360,000 each and all are now spoken for.
-We were lucky enough to run a left-hand drive SVJ on our Fast Fleet, which came in at closer to £420,000 thanks to an expensive combination of exposed carbonfibre and a matt green paint job.
+Each of the 900 SVJs produced were priced from £360,000 when they were on sale between 2018 and 2022, with our left-hand drive Fast Fleet SVJ coming in at closer to £420,000 thanks to an expensive combination of exposed carbonfibre and matt green paint.
 Despite the price, it still lacked the ability to plug your phone into the 20 year-old Audi nav system, not to mention an inability to get any radio signal either.
 None of us cared.